-Best Salted Caramel Popcorn With Nuts
+Best Ever Caramel Corn With Nuts (Irresistible!)

 salted caramel popcorn in a tall clear jar on table.

-It starts with plain old popcorn and ends up as a delicious, salted, caramel-nut gourmet popcorn treat that’s simply unbeatable.
+I got this caramel corn recipe from my cousin Cindy, who brings it to every family gathering -and there’s never a kernel left behind.
+It starts with plain popcorn and ends up as a golden, caramel-nut gourmet treat that’s simply unbeatable.

 What you can expect